Danny Frisella: Early life

 Daniel Vincent "Danny" Frisella was born on March 4, 1946, in San Francisco, California.
-Frisella was the son of an Italian-American firefighter and an Irish-American mother.
+Frisella's father was an Italian-American firefighter.
+His mother was an Irish-American house wife.
 Frisella attended Junípero Serra High School in San Mateo, California, where he excelled in baseball.
 He graduated in 1963 and was inducted into the school's Athletic Hall of Fame in 1992.
 Serra High School's baseball field, Frisella Field, was dedicated to him in 1979.